zbalkan/zbalkan.github.io/_posts/2025-08-20-log-replay.md

 15. The installation completes, and now you can work with detections as code with our new development environment.

 ## Writing your first tests

-Full disclosure: I developed wazuh-devenv, wazuhevtx, and wazuh-testgen because I kept running into the same testing challenges in my own work.
-They’re open-source, built for my workflow, and may not be the only way to achieve these results.
-Feel free to adapt the concepts here using your own tools or methods—what matters is making detection testing repeatable and reliable.

 ### Wazuh rules under the hood